 Ideally, schedule the earliest train that you can with the quickest travel time, in order to maximize your time in Venice.
 Book a train that arrives at the Venezia Santa Lucia station, which is in the city center of Venice.
 If you book a ticket to the Venezia Mestre station, which is on the mainland, you will have to take a bus or train to the city center.

 Get train schedules, fares, and book your train tickets on italiarail.com.

 IMPORTANT!
 Beginning sometime in 2023, visitors will have to make a reservation in advance and pay a fee, in order to visit Venice.
 The details are still being worked out.

 On this 10 day Italy itinerary, you have this afternoon and tomorrow in Venice, unless you can add more time.
 If you don’t mind giving up this afternoon in Venice, you can spend a few hours in Milan, as you travel from the Cinque Terre to Venice.

 We did this and it worked very well.
 We took an early morning train to Milan, spent several hours in Milan, and then took an afternoon train to Venice.

 There are two main places to visit in Milan if you just have a few hours.
-Visit the Duomo and walk on the rooftop and see Da Vinci’s Last Supper at the convent of Santa Maria delle Grazie.
+Visit the Duomo and see Da Vinci’s The Last Supper at the convent of Santa Maria delle Grazie.
 For full details on how to do this, read our guide on how to plan a day trip to Milan.